QuartetBaguette/QBModpack/README.md

 ## Click play

+*Be sure to close your old minecraft instance!*
 In the left toolbar click on the modpack icon and click play.
 Enjoy!

 # Schritte - DE